laydinbakar/Computer_Programming_BTU/README.md

 ### Updating and Installing Required Applications

-After you complete the installation, watch the video below.
+After you complete the installation, watch three videos below.
+_Click on the pictures_ to go to YouTube to watch the videos.

-This video includes some other system updates and installation of useful applications such as web browser in the first stage.
+The first video includes some other system updates and installation of useful applications such as web browser in the first stage.

 [![Watch the video on YouTube](./figures/01_ubuntu_installation_video.png)](https://youtu.be/yZd9m5VCscI)